ChrisOfNormandy/CoNLoot/README.md

 - `>` : when supplying names for textures, you can supply this character to state the string preceding the char should be aliased as the string proceding.
 For example, "tex1>tex2" would pull a texture named "tex1" and create a copy named "tex2."
 This can be used with other chars to create a "relative" texture with a unique name.

-All textures can be supplied as full "paths" such as "minecraft:stone" or "mod:block."
+All textures can be supplied as full "paths" such as "minecraft:block/stone" or "mod:block/block."
 Without the mod ID, the mod will generate a new texture with the given name.
-As such, "stone" would become "conloot:stone," but "minecraft:stone" will use the vanilla stone texture.
+As such, "stone" would become "conloot:block/stone," but "minecraft:block/stone" will use the vanilla stone texture.

 You can also provide multiple textures separated with a semicolon (;).